-Amps, volts and watts are some popular units that are related to electricity.
+Amps, volts and watts are popular units in the field of electricity.
 You may have seen the voltage rating and power rating on electronic and electrical devices.
 These imply the amount of power the device will consume and at what maximum volts the device should be operated.
-In this article, I’m going to compare these quantities and units and will explore how they are connected to each other.
+In this article, we’re going to compare these quantities and units and will discuss how they are related to each other.

 Contents of this article: